sealneaward/tsne-shots/README.md

 # tsne-shots
-t-SNE visualizations of players based on shots in the 2015-2016 NBA season
+t-SNE visualizations of players based on shots in the 2015-2016 NBA season.
+To get proper representations of players and their likeliness to other players, we use a Variational Autoencoder neural network (VAE) to get encoded formations of shots, to compare with other players for clustering in t-SNE.

 ### Setup
 - Get dev dependancies